hpe-storage/scod/docs/csi_driver/using.md

 [TOC]

 !!! tip
-    If you're familiar with the basic concepts of persistent storage on Kubernetes and is looking for an overview of example YAML declaration for different object types supported by the HPE CSI driver, [visit the source code repo](https://github.com/hpe-storage/csi-driver/tree/master/examples/kubernetes) on GitHub.
+    If you're familiar with the basic concepts of persistent storage on Kubernetes and are looking for an overview of example YAML declarations for different object types supported by the HPE CSI driver, [visit the source code repo](https://github.com/hpe-storage/csi-driver/tree/master/examples/kubernetes) on GitHub.

 ## Enabling CSI snapshots